gokul-106/customer-revenue-intelligence/README.md

 An end-to-end data analytics and machine learning system designed to identify high-value customers, uncover revenue concentration, and proactively detect churn risk using behavioral segmentation and predictive modeling.

+Built using ~100,000 transactions across ~11,000 customers to simulate real-world customer behavior and revenue patterns.

 ---

 ## Problem Statement